trifinite/temparary/README.md

 ## Usage
 Since the used pybleno library (https://github.com/Adam-Langley/pybleno) is not getting along well with the default bluetooth service on many linux systems, please make sure to stop the bluetooth service (in case it is started by default).
 Also, the pybleno library is directly talking to the HCI interface and therefore needs certain permissions.
 Therefore, these commands require root privileges.

-Before you start, edit your copy of the temparary.py script and adjust
+Before you start, edit your copy of the temparary.py script and adjust the locations of the binaries BDADDR_BIN='/usr/local/src/bluez-5.64/tools/bdaddr' <- this is most likely not the location of the bdaddr binary on your system
+HCICONFIG_BIN='/usr/local/bin/hciconfig' <- this is most likely not the location of the hciconfig binary on your system

 This works for Ubuntu:
 ```